Texas Department of Criminal Justice

-The Administrative Support and Programs Department is responsible for budget and human resource activities for OIG, records management and information technology support.
+The Administrative Support and Programs Department is responsible for budget and human resources activities, records management and information technology support.
 This department is also responsible for coordination and management of the special task force investigative operations as well as the Fuginet and Crime Stoppers programs.

 Task Force Investigative Operations

-In addition to the law enforcement investigators assigned to prison units and regions across the state, the OIG has investigators assigned to fugitive and gang task forces.
-These investigators, working hand-in-hand with local, state and federal investigators, focus on identification, location and apprehension of violent parole violators and the apprehension of escapees.
+In addition to the law enforcement investigators assigned to prison units and regions across the state, OIG has investigators assigned to fugitive and gang task forces.
+These investigators, working closely with local, state and federal law enforcement, focus on identification, location and capture of violent parole violators and the apprehension of escapees.
 They also target prison gangs and their counterparts for prosecution of organized criminal activities.

 Fuginet provides law enforcement agencies throughout the country with direct access to an extensive database of information concerning Texas parolees on active supervision as well as persons wanted by TDCJ for violations of their parole.
 More than 650 municipal, county, state and federal law enforcement agencies have access to Fuginet.

 OIG coordinates the TDCJ Crime Stoppers program by providing direct access and interaction with law enforcement investigators both inside and outside the agency.
 The program solicits tips by publishing Crime Stoppers articles submitted by law enforcement agencies in the monthly state prison newspaper, The Echo.

 The Information Systems Division monitors the Offender Telephone System for criminal intelligence, analyzes the information obtained, and either provides the information to OIG investigative staff and local law enforcement agencies or conducts a specific investigation based on the intelligence.